MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 ## Backup and restore

 Common Data Service has backup and restore capabilities to protecting your apps data, providing continuous availability of service.
-For more information, see [Backup and restore environements](https://docs.microsoft.com/power-platform/admin/backup-restore-environments).

-> [!IMPORTANT]
-> Currently, AI Builder provides limited support for backup and restore.

-A system administrator or delegated admin user can use the standard capabilities described in [Backup and restore environments](https://docs.microsoft.com/power-platform/admin/backup-restore-environments).
+System administrators and delegated admin users can use the standard capabilities, described here: [Backup and restore environements](https://docs.microsoft.com/power-platform/admin/backup-restore-environments).

+- Backup and restore is fully supported for prediction, object detection and pre-built models.

+  >[!NOTE]
+  >For object detection models, the restore process may take some time to complete.
+The AI Builder models list shows an "importing" status message while the restore operation completes.

+- Backup and restore is not currently supported for preview models and form processing models.
+If you restore an environment, you have to retrain and republish these models to make them available again.

+## Move and copy environments

+- Move and copy environments is fully supported for prediction and pre-built models.

-After a restore operation, you have to [retrain and republish existing models](manage-model.md#retrain-and-republish-existing-models). to make them available again.
+- For other models, after you move or copy an environment, you have to retrain and republish existing models to make them available again.